RaiderKnight/RaiderKnight.github.io/CONTRIBUTING.md

 ##  Suggesting Enhancements
 This section guides you through submitting an enhancement suggestion for the Remake of LifePlay, including completely new features and minor improvements to existing functionality.
 Following these guidelines helps maintainers and the community understand your suggestion 📝 and find related suggestions 🔎.

-Before creating enhancement suggestions, please check on [Discord](https://discord.gg/d3U9E2wb4Y) (#ideas-and-feedback) and/or on the [Forums Raider Knight](https://lifeplay.site), as you might find out that you don't need to create one.
+Before creating enhancement suggestions, please check on [Discord](https://discord.gg/d3U9E2wb4Y) (&0x23;ideas-and-feedback) and/or on the [Forums Raider Knight](https://lifeplay.site), as you might find out that you don't need to create one.
 When you are creating an enhancement suggestion, please include as many details as possible.
 [Fill in the template](https://raiderknight.com/suggestion-and-new-features-request/), including the steps that you imagine you would take if the feature you're requesting existed.

 #### Before Submitting An Enhancement Suggestion
-* - Visit #ideas-and-feedback on [Discord](https://discord.gg/d3U9E2wb4Y) and/or on the [Forums Raider Knight](https://lifeplay.site), to see if someone has made the same suggestion.
+* - Visit &0x23;ideas-and-feedback on [Discord](https://discord.gg/d3U9E2wb4Y) and/or on the [Forums Raider Knight](https://lifeplay.site), to see if someone has made the same suggestion.
 * - Double check your suggestion

 #### How Do I Submit A (Good) Enhancement Suggestion?